li-xinwei/Spring-Foundation-Official-Website/README.md

 # Spring Foundation Website

 ## Overview
 This is the official website for Spring Foundation, a non-profit organization established by UC Berkeley students in 2011.
 The foundation focuses on uplifting rural Chinese youth through education and various support programs.
+The website is available at [https://springfoundation.studentorg.berkeley.edu/](https://springfoundation.studentorg.berkeley.edu/).

 ## About Spring Foundation
 Spring Foundation is dedicated to empowering underprivileged children in rural China through education.
 Founded and run by UC Berkeley students and alumni, the organization serves with a mission to make a lasting difference in the lives of rural Chinese youth.